-The Kitsault site receives approximately 10 m of snow annually.
+The Kitsault site may receive up to 10 m of fresh, usually wet, snow annually.
 Some of this snow will accumulate in active working areas and will need to be trucked from the pit to a dedicated snow dump on the western edge of the WRMF.
 The dump is sized to hold 300,000 m3 of placed snow, which is assumed to melt each summer so the same dump area can be used the following winter.
-Runoff from the snow dump will be contained by the pit perimeter ditches and will report to the contact water sump, from where it will be pumped to the TMF for containment.
+Run-off from the snow dump will be contained by the pit perimeter ditches and will report to the contact water sump, from where it will be pumped to the TMF for containment.

-Stockpiles 18.3
+18.3 Stockpiles

 Short-term stockpiling is required to buffer crusher downtime and production fluctuations from the pit.
-Low-grade ore mined early in the life will be stored in longterm stockpiles; this will facilitate the preferential processing of higher grade ore and improve the NPV of the project.
-The material between the elevated cut-off and the economic cut-off will be placed in a long-term stockpile and be processed through the mill at the end of the mine life.
+Low-grade ore mined early in the life will be stored in long-term stockpiles; this will facilitate the preferential processing of higher grade ore and improve the NPV of the Project.
+The material between the elevated cut-off and the marginal cut-off will be placed in a long-term stockpile and be processed through the mill at three different stages of the mine life: year 6, year 10 and at the end of the mine life.

-Waste Storage Facilities 18.4
+18.4 Waste Storage Facilities

+18.4.1 Waste Rock Characterization

-Waste rock in the block model has been characterized as either non acid-generating (NAG) or potentially acid-generating (PAG).
-The split between NAG and PAG rock was based on a ratio of neutralizing potential to acid potential of 1.0, as recommended by SRK (2009).
+Waste rock in the block model has been characterized as either non acid-generating (Non-PAG) or potentially acid-generating (PAG).
+The split between Non-PAG and PAG rock was based on a ratio of neutralizing potential to acid potential of 2.0, as recommended by SRK (2011).
 Most of this rock will be placed in the WRMF located in the Patsy Creek drainage area, buttressing the South Embankment of the TMF.
-Two small in-pit waste rock management facilities with a capacity of 5.4 Mt will also be utilized (Figure 18-2).